BinaryHammer/binaryhammer.github.io/README.md

-# imalleus.github.io
+# INFO
 This is a personal homepage.
 Every line coded by hand from me.
+It should be useful, streamlined and simple.